Police Department Peer Support Program

 The acceptance and success of being in the Peer Support Program will be determined, in part, by observance of confidentiality.
 It is imperative that each peer supporter maintain strict confidentiality of all information learned about an individual within the guidelines of this program.

 The policy of the Department's Peer Support Program is to maintain confidentiality.
 Communication between the peer supporter and a person is considered confidential except for matters which involve the following:

 - Danger to self

 - Where the peer requests divulgence and a signed release of information is obtained from the peer indicating what information is to be given and to whom.

-A general principle for peer supporters follow is to inform the person, prior to their discussion, what the limitations and expectations are regarding the information reveled.
-In cases where a question or any question regarding confidentially arises, the peer supporter must immediately contact the Behavioral Health Services Division Manager or P.A.S.S. supervisor who will decide on appropriate action or contact the program coordinator.
+A general principle for peer supporters follow is to inform the person, prior to their discussion, what the limitations and expectations are regarding the information revealed.
+In cases where a question regarding confidentially arises, the peer supporter must immediately contact the Behavioral Health Services Division Managers or P.A.S.S. supervisor who will decide on appropriate action or contact the program coordinator.